 His voice came from some distance, "Don't move."

 She flinched and rolled away from the sound of an arrow splintering on the concrete wall near her head.
 There was a metallic clink as the shaft hit the rooftop.
 About halfway up the arrow was the handcuff key.

 "Don't hunt me again," came the voice.
 "Marion."

-It took her nearly eleven hours to recover from that last word and by that time she was back in the UK.
+It took her nearly eighteen hours to recover from that last word and by that time she was back in the UK.
 He knew who she was.

-The snug of the St. Patrick was deserted on a Tuesday, just the way she liked it.
+The snug of the pub was deserted on a Tuesday, just the way she liked it.
 She set the pint down on the scarred tabletop with a thump.

 "Another," she called to the bar maid through the curtained doorway of the small room.

 An eclipse blotted out what little light that filtered through from the main room.
 She looked up at the silhouette of a huge man or Bigfoot, maybe it was a bear.
 A fresh pint appeared.
 A bear with a pint was okay in her book.